kavvya97/log_aggregator/README.md

    - Periodically removes logs older than 10 days from database to maintain storage efficiency.

 ## Getting Started with Docker
 If you have Docker installed in your computer, you do not need to have Python, RabbitMQ or MongoDB installed.
-You can run the application with a single command:
+You can run all the application with a single command:
   ```bash
   $ docker-compose up
   ```